DPsalmist/dpsalmist/README.md

 - Python (Django & Flask)
 - Javascript (Node & Express js)
 - Databases such as MySql, SQLite, Postgres & Mongo DB.
-- 🌱 My immediate learning plan is Vue js to improve my frontend skills.
+- 🌱 My future learning plan is Vue js and a mobile app framework to improve my frontend skills.
-- In the future, I'll like to learn firebase and mobile app development.
+- I'm brushing up my data science/machine skills currently.

  ## I’m open to collaboration on challenging projects and also open to remote jobs.